 Further, a platform-centric communication system increases the likelihood of an immediate response.
 If a customer sends a question to a vendor who is currently working on the platform, the seller is more likely to quickly respond.
 Quick responses to questions increases the likelihood of a sale as it decreases the amount of time between when a buyer becomes interested in a product and when she makes a purchasing choice.

-The second communication system we can provides the ability to reach out to your buyers and sellers via email.
+The second communication system we can offer, provides the ability to reach out to your buyers and sellers via email.
 This is an excellent tool to help you bring customers back to your platform when they are not on it.
 You can this email outreach tool to notify customers of sales, inform them of orders being shipped, and even provide them with a newsletter of upcoming events.

 We take communication seriously, and you should too.
 We have helped our clients include communication systems into their platforms, which has led to increased performance and revenues.
 Let us help you better connect to your clients.

 You need to minimise the steps in the check-out process to avoid frustrating your customers, but you also need to provide enough structure to mitigate fraud risk.
 Fail to achieve any of these elements, and buyers will drop out and not complete the transaction.
 The loss of sales dues to customer concerns about financial security or procedural frustration can kill any marketplace.
 Don’t let it kill yours.

 By connecting check-out to your sellers’ inventory system and listing calendar, you can prevent the possibility of long delays in shipping or double booking.
 We can also help you institute a “double check” to make sure that the product your customers are paying for is the product they want.

-However online shopping is especially important because that is what people are migrating towards.
+Online shopping is increasingly moving from desktops and laptops to smart phones and tablets.
 According to a 2016 survey, only 27% of people used a laptop or desktop to connect to the internet away from work.
-However, 56% used a smartphone and 59% used a portable handheld device, such as a tablet, to access the internet.
+In contrast, 56% used portable handheld devices, such as smartphones and tablets, to access the internet.